cuimenglongcs/cuimenglongcs.github.io/_pages/about.md

 # About

-I am currently an Algorithm Engineer at Xiaomi AI Lab, with a primary research focus on multilingual large language models and multilingual machine translation.
+I previously interned as an algorithm engineer at Xiaomi AI Lab, where I focused on large language models and multilingual translation.
+Currently, I am a search algorithm engineer at Kuaishou, working in the Search Growth Team.

 Name: Menglong Cui